A2TC-YT/Destiny-Damage-Tracker/README.md

 ##  Limitations

 - If you have an older CPU or have many things running in the background the program may not be very consistent and can cause the health percent to flicker between 0 and 100 which will mess up the DPS calculations.
-- Shadowplay recordings are flickery with the overlay.
+- Shadowplay recordings may be flickery with the overlay.
 Using the separate window to display info allows for normal shadowplay behavior.

 ##  In Game Demo